 “Stop looking at me then.”

 I obliged her, turned around, and listened as she slit the letter open.
 I craned my neck just a little and kept her in my peripherals.
 In her hands, I knew a dull letter opener would be enough to pop kidneys, carve vertebrae.
 I turned and saw she wasn’t menacing, but reading thoughtfully, holding the letter open like a Dead Sea scroll, her lips moving.
 Her expressions were rushed watercolor.
 Confusion bled into doubt; doubt bled into contempt; contempt bled into a cautious tenderness.
 But then she swallowed, huffed and absently rubbed her belly.
 Thunderheads moved in across her brow.
 She folded that letter over and over and bit her lip red.
-She tore the letter into and threw it in my face.
+She tore the letter into pieces and threw it in my face.
 I expected this.
 No surprises there.

 Since Yell broke the letter’s seal herself I figured I was safe from testicle dismembering hexes.
 I kneeled on the floor, put the pieces together, and read what I could.

-Mainly there was Mom’s exicon of Eternal Judgment and Guilt:
+Mainly there was Mom’s lexicon of Eternal Judgment and Guilt:

 Deadly blows to the head and heart.
 But mixed in with the lethal onslaught were slight words of encouragement: